 For my first big freelance barista job I was lucky to work on the World Mobile Congress where I made my first turkish coffee.
 I had the opportunity to work with a roaster from Jordan: Dimitri’s Coffee.
 Great coffee and an amazing experience!

 It was a great opportunity to do my first big event now I am a freelance barista.
-I got this gig via-via and I didn’t had that much info before arriving on the event.
-I left, not that early, with my suitcase with all my barista tools and some nerves aswell.
-The good thing was that I already knew what kind of machine and grinder were waiting for me at the stand and that I had to make the set up.
-I was very excited which made me forget my nerves.
+I got this job via-via and I didn’t had that much info before arriving on the event.
+I left, not that early, with my suitcase with all my barista tools and some nerves as well.
+Luckily I already knew what kind of machine and grinder I was going to use.
+Because of the excitement I forgot about my nerves.
 I was also very thrilled with my badge that said: The Exploring Barista.
 Together with my tools and my awesome batch I knew it was going to be a great experience.

-So, I was working together with one of the owners and head roaster Hishan from Dimitri’s Coffee.
+I was working together with one of the owners and head roaster Hishan from Dimitri’s Coffee.
 It’s funny how fast you get a good vibe and connection when you are both so passionated about the same thing: coffee.
-I was pulling shots and Hishan was doing the milk and making some turkish coffees.
+I was pulling shots and Hishan was doing the milk and making Turkish coffees.
 Together we were brewing filter coffee with an automatic filter machine all day.
-We were a good team.

 Together with Hisham Abubaker from Dimitri’s coffee